 By the end of the 1600s, the Spanish New World settlements—ruled from a distance in Europe by King Charles V—had matured from being an extraction society, where people, like Cortés, came only in the hope of seizing wealth that they could take back and live upon in Spain.
 It had changed to a permanent settler society, where Spaniards became permanent colonists without any expectation of returning to Spain, wealthy or otherwise.
-Now, only a few were still trying to do the work, or, in this case, the profitable havoc of the conquistadors.
+Only a few were still trying to do the work—in this case, the profitable havoc of the conquistadors.

 In 1516, Juan Ponce de Leon explored and mapped the coast of Florida.
-In 1521, he tried to do what his comrades had done, and that was to establish a profitable Spanish settlement there; the Indians killed him and drove the Spaniards off, though.
+In 1521, he tried to do what his comrades had done, and that was to establish a profitable Spanish settlement there; the Indians killed him and drove the Spaniards off.

 De Soto was not interested in any of those things.
 What he wanted was gold.
 He and his men plunged blindly onward, crossing the Mississippi River, blundering through the Ozarks, until de Soto died of a fever and was buried in the waters of the Mississippi in May of 1542.
 De Soto found no gold.
 His only accomplishment, apart from being the first European to cross the Mississippi River, was to scatter European diseases among the Cherokee and the other tribes they passed through.

 The last of the great conquistador expeditions were mounted by Francisco de Coronado in 1540.
 He was pursuing rumors of gold among Indian cities on the Great Plains.
 He returned to Mexico empty-handed and financially ruined in 1542, having wandered with his 300 Spanish mercenaries, with no purpose, as far north as modern-day Kansas.

 Learn more about the forced recruitment of a workforce of African slaves